-Figure BCSS3 Stitched Elements, using a double border trick with a CSS3 box-shadow and defining a dotted border.
-The sample code and resulting output is seen in the screen capture as displayed in Figure C from Kit's tutorial, viewed in Chrome v 21.01:
+One of the earliest references I can find for this effect comes from Kit MacAllister’s CSS3 Stitched Elements, using a double border trick with a CSS3 box-shadow and defining a dotted border.
+The sample code and resulting output is seen in the screen capture as displayed in Figure C from Kit’s tutorial, viewed in Chrome v 21.01:

-Figure C"Stitched Look" code snippet and also included more of the vendor prefixes into the CSS3 style.
-I took both Kit's and Chris's code and added it to the demonstration HTML and CSS files, and the results were just about the same as displayed in this example shown in Figure D (Chrome v 21.01).
+Chris Coyier took the technique a step further in his “Stitched Look” code snippet and also included more of the vendor prefixes into the CSS3 style.
+I took both Kit’s and Chris’s code and added it to the demonstration HTML and CSS files, and the results were just about the same as displayed in this example shown in Figure D (Chrome v 21.01).

-Figure DDouble Stitched Effect on ITechColumn where Vinod Suthersan incorporates the use of a div, styling the first stitch as a 2px dashed border, #ffff9c; color, and the second stitch styled as an outline with the same 2px dashed and color, but he adds in an outline-offset to -8px.
+Then, I ran across an example of using a Double Stitched Effect on ITechColumn where Vinod Suthersan incorporates the use of a div, styling the first stitch as a 2px dashed border, #ffff9c; color, and the second stitch styled as an outline with the same 2px dashed and color, but he adds in an outline-offset to -8px.
 The resulting demo output is displayed in Figure E as viewed in Chrome v 21.01.

 There are several ways to achieve the background texture effect.
 In the example below, my first attempt places a background property with the URL value set to a local denim texture .jpg file within the example class selector named .stitched_element as shown in the CSS code snippet below: